Translate a YouTube Video to English: Captions, Audio, and Files

 Step 3: Generate and Export Translations

 Click Start to begin processing.
-UniFab's AI engine will:
+The workflow will:

 3. Translate the transcription into your target language

-4. Sync the translated subtitles with the video timeline
+4. Sync translated subtitles with the video timeline

-Once complete, you can export the subtitle file (.SRT) separately or embed the translated subtitles directly into the video.
+Review the text and timing before export.
+You can save an editable SRT subtitle file separately or embed translated subtitles directly into the video.

 UniFab Subtitle Generator Banner Image.jpg